-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Channing Tatum

-Former stripper Tatum is dad to 4-year-old daughter Everly with wife Jenna Dewan-Tatum.
+Former stripper Tatum is dad to 5-year-old daughter Everly with ex-wife Jenna Dewan.

 Photo: